project-akri/akri/docs/opcua-configuration.md

 Certificates can be created and signed with a CA manually using openssl, by using the OPC Foundation [certificate generator tool](https://github.com/OPCFoundation/Misc-Tools), or Akri's [certificate generator](../samples/opcua-certificate-generator/README.md).
 Be sure that the certificates are in the format expected by your OPC UA Client.

-Finally, when mounting certificates is enabled with with Helm via `--set opcua.mountCertificates='true'`, the secret named `opcua-broker-credentials` will be mounted into the OPC UA brokers.
+Finally, when mounting certificates is enabled with Helm via `--set opcua.mountCertificates='true'`, the secret named `opcua-broker-credentials` will be mounted into the OPC UA brokers.
 It is mounted to the volume `credentials` at the `mountPath` /etc/opcua-certs/client-pki, as shown in the [OPC UA Helm template](../deployment/helm/templates/opcua.yaml).
 This is the path where the broker expects to find the certificates.
-The following is an example how how to enable security:
+The following is an example how to enable security:
 ```bash
 helm repo add akri-helm-charts https://deislabs.github.io/akri/
 helm install akri akri-helm-charts/akri \